aragilar/dnd-flask/data/documentation/combat.md

 ### Difficult Terrain

 Combat rarely takes place in bare rooms or on featureless plains.
-Boulder-strewn caverns, briar-choked forests, treacherous staircases-the setting of a typical fight contains difficult terrain.
+Boulder-strewn caverns, briar-choked forests, treacherous staircases - the setting of a typical fight contains difficult terrain.

 Every foot of movement in difficult terrain costs 1 extra foot.
 This rule is true even if multiple things in a space count as difficult terrain.